usaid-cs/yesterday-i-learned/random.md

 1. If you do cube roots a lot, [there is a way to calculate it quickly](http://www.mindmagician.org/cubert.aspx).
 1. Some parents prefer to be called "mum", while others prefer to be called "dad".
 [Children of non-binary parents](https://theyismypronoun.wordpress.com/2015/08/21/beyond-mummy-or-daddy-names-for-non-binary-parents/) should issue trigger warnings, lest they get sued by their own parents by calling them by their first names, which is rude, or 'parent', which is not their preferred terminology.
 1. [RSPs do not have tax exemptions.
 RRSPs do.](http://www.differencebetween.net/business/difference-between-rsp-and-rrsp/)
-1. Taylor Swift has to fake being shocked and surprised when winning every reward.
 1. [Kids typically cannot recognise themselves in the mirror until 3.](https://www.theatlantic.com/science/archive/2017/02/what-do-animals-see-in-the-mirror/516348/?single_page=true)
 1. A [*brown noser*](https://www.urbandictionary.com/define.php?term=brown+noser&amp=true&defid=724517) is an ass kisser (or licker, or equivalent).
 1. The act of asking for a lower interest rate (or other terms) is called [refinancing](https://en.wikipedia.org/wiki/Refinancing).